 Did Kevin Systrom, a self-taught coder, know his prototype Burbn would turn into a platform inspiring millions of people?
-Or that combining the terms instant and telegram would result in one of the most recognizable brand names in the world?
+Or that combining the terms instant and telegram would result in one of the most recognisable brand names in the world?

 It’s doubtful that in 2009 Systrom imagined that by 2020 76% of marketers would use the social media platform to reach their target audience.